danninagh/NetFin/README.md

 1. Upload your logo somewhere publicly accessible
 2. Replace `PASTE-YOUR-LOGO-URL-HERE` with the direct image link
 3. Paste the CSS **after** your NetFin import
+4. Use top and left to finetune logo position
-4. Save and refresh Jellyfin
+5. Save and refresh Jellyfin

-NETFIN logo is available in NetFin/assets/netfin-logo
+NETFIN logo is available in NetFin/assets/netfin-logo - https://raw.githubusercontent.com/ya0903/NetFin/main/Assets/netfin-logo.png

 </details>
 <details>